Gladstone Gander: Character

 His exact relation to the Duck Family Tree at its early stages was somewhat uncertain.
 In Carl Barks' original version of the family tree from the 1950s, Gladstone was the son of Luke the Goose and Daphne Duck who died by overeating at a free-lunch picnic.
 He was later adopted by Matilda McDuck and Goosetave Gander.
 Later, Barks is reported to have done away with the adoption, which was never featured in any story.
 (Of course, no stories denying the event were published.)
 In a more recent version of the family tree created by Don Rosa, with input from Barks, it was established that Daphne Duck (Donald's paternal aunt) married Goostave Gander and the two were Gladstone's parents.
 This is consistent with what Gladstone says in "Race to the South Seas": "Scrooge McDuck is my mother's brother's brother-in-law".

 Gladstone has a nephew named Shamrock Gladstone who shares his propensity for luck.
-He also has a con artist cousin (not on Donald's side of the family) named Disraeli.
+He also has a con artist cousin (not on Donald's side of the family) named Disraeli Duck.

 Animation

 Gladstone makes two speaking appearances in the animated series DuckTales, where he was voiced by Rob Paulsen.
 In these episodes he is not characterized as much of a braggart he is in the comics but rather focusing much more on his care-free nature, and additionally acting a bit more foolishly.
 In the episode "Dime Enough for Luck", Gladstone is an unwitting stooge for Magica De Spell in one of her attempts to steal Scrooge's Number One Dime.
 He returns in the episode "Dr. Jekyll & Mr. McDuck", where he accidentally bids on an item that turns out to be valuable.
 This inspires Scrooge to bid on the next item—a trunk containing Dr. Jekyll's formula—which sets the plot in motion.
 He also makes non-speaking cameo appearances in the episodes "Sweet Duck of Youth" and "Till Nephews Do Us Part", as well in episode of House of Mouse titled "Goofy For A Day".
-Gladstone appears in the 2000 computer game Donald Duck: Goin' Quackers in his traditional role of Donald's rival for Daisy's affection, and every time a Boss Battle is about to start, Gladstone greets Donald, but always gets hurt, becoming squished by a giant bird, getting knocked off a building by a wrecking ball, being sent crashing to the bottom of a haunted mansion, and even gets sent back to Duckburg inside a pipe, and every time he gets hurt, he says that he has found a nickel.
+Gladstone appears in the 2000 video game Donald Duck: Goin' Quackers in his traditional role of Donald's rival for Daisy's affection, and every time a Boss Battle is about to start, Gladstone greets Donald, but always gets hurt, becoming squished by a giant bird, getting knocked off a building by a wrecking ball, being sent crashing to the bottom of a haunted mansion, and even gets sent back to Duckburg inside a pipe, and every time he gets hurt, he says that he has found a nickel.
 He also appears in the DuckTales reboot, first appearing in the episode "The House of the Lucky Gander!".
 In this series, he is voiced by Paul F. Tompkins.
 This series brings his personality far closer to how he acts in the comics, although it is implied that he is genuinely unaware of how arrogant he is.